-While it would be interesting, I’m not sure that I’d want to spend more than a few days there during the depths of a Russian winter.
+While it would be interesting to experience and to photograph St. Petersburg in the depths of winter, I’m not sure that I’d want to spend more than a few days there at that time of year.

 However, I certainly want to return to St. Petersburg and photograph so much more of that cities architectural splendor.